IIITH-Compilers-Course/A0-Racket-Fundamentals/README.md

 4. Many of the questions can be solved directly by invoking a corresponding racket function.
 However, such implementation will be awarded zero points.
 For example, the first question can be solved by calling the built-in last function of Racket.
 However, students are expected to implement it using recursion and other racket functions).

 ## Submission instructions
-The committed repo should be named as the student’s roll-number and should have just the following two files: rollnumber/
+The committed repo should be named as the student’s roll-number and should have just the following two files:

+*rollnumber*/
-         |- rollnumber.rkt
+         |- *rollnumber.rkt*
-         |- rollnumber_tests.rkt
+         |- *rollnumber_tests.rkt*

 rollnumber.rkt should have all functions required in the questions.
 Additional helper functions may be used. rollnumber_tests.rkt should have all the tests cases.
 The testing will be automated.
 Therefore the submission format needs to be strictly followed.
 A 20% penalty will be levied if the format is not followed.